truher/frc-test/cv1/radiometry.md

 2. high emission efficiency, so that the emitter can be bright without getting hot
 3. high filter selectivity, to minimize off-spectrum input
 4. high camera sensitivity, to minimize noise
+5. no possibility of injury to skin or eyes
+6. avoids reduction of resolution caused by diffraction

+There is some option value in choosing a wavelength that matches one of the colors in the typical Bayer mosaic; see below for details.

 ## Ambient intensity